6 Most Popular DevOps Tools You Must Learn

 As a part of the DevOps series, in the earlier tutorial, we have learned about the importance of DevOps and why you should learn DevOps engineering.
 In this article, we are going to check popular tools used in DevOps.

 If you are a beginner or aspirant DevOps engineer, this is the list of must-learn tools and software.
 Let’s get to know about the Popular tools used in DevOps.

 It is a software hosting and version control tool which is currently a subsidiary of Microsoft.
 They acquired it in 2018.

 Most of the open-source contributions are done through GitHub.

 The developer makes a lot of changes to the code as well as documentation in his local environment.
 For these changes to be reflected in the production server the developer has to go manually update it, as a result, this process was time-consuming.

-With Git and GitHub with the help of few commands, all the changes are tracked and this can be easily pushed into the server by executing few commands on the terminal.
+With Git and GitHub with the help of a few commands, all the changes are tracked and this can be easily pushed into the server by executing a few commands on the terminal.
 This was quick and saved a lot of time for the developer by increasing the efficiency of the development process.

 Alternatives to GitHub

 This same kind of work can also be done using bitbucket, mercurial, subversion, and azure repos.